avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 }
 ```

 The `DisableOwner` specified for this validator must sign the transaction.
-Any unspent $AVAX in the Subnet Validator's `Balance` will be issued in a single UTXO to the `RemainingBalanceOwner` for this validator.
+Any unspent $AVAX in the validator's `Balance` will be issued in a single UTXO to the `RemainingBalanceOwner` for this validator.
 Recall that both `DisableOwner` and `RemainingBalanceOwner` are specified when the validator is first added to the Subnet's validator set (in either `ConvertSubnetToL1Tx` or `RegisterL1ValidatorTx`).

 For full removal from a Subnet's validator set, a `SetL1ValidatorWeightTx` must be issued with weight `0`.
 To do so, a Warp message is required from the Subnet's manager.
-However, to support the ability to claim the unspent `Balance` for a Subnet Validator without authorization is critical for failed Subnets.
+However, to support the ability to claim the unspent `Balance` for a validator without authorization is critical for failed Subnets.

 Note that this does not modify a Subnet's total staking weight.
-This transaction marks the Subnet Validator as inactive, but does not remove it from the Subnet's validator set.
+This transaction marks the validator as inactive, but does not remove it from the Subnet's validator set.
 Inactive Subnet Validators can re-activate at any time by increasing their balance with an `IncreaseL1ValidatorBalanceTx`.

 Subnet creators should be aware that there is no notion of `MinStakeDuration` that is enforced by the P-Chain.
 It is expected that Subnets who choose to enforce a `MinStakeDuration` will lock the validator's Stake for the Subnet's desired `MinStakeDuration`.

 #### `IncreaseL1ValidatorBalanceTx`

 Subnet Validators are required to maintain a non-zero balance used to pay the continuous fee on the P-Chain in order to be considered active.
-The `IncreaseL1ValidatorBalanceTx` can be used by anybody to add additional $AVAX to the `Balance` to a Subnet Validator.
+The `IncreaseL1ValidatorBalanceTx` can be used by anybody to add additional $AVAX to the `Balance` to a validator.
 The specification of this transaction is:

 ```golang
 type IncreaseL1ValidatorBalanceTx struct {